kevinburke/goose/README.md

 # goose

-This is a fork of bitbucket.org/liamstask/goose that attempts to implement several new features, and removes support for the Go migration mode.
+This is a fork of bitbucket.org/liamstask/goose that implements several new
+features:

+- Support for db queries that cannot be run in a transaction (CREATE INDEX CONCURRENTLY, ALTER TYPE)
+- Explicit versions/tags
+- Dependency vendoring

+I removed support for the Go migration mode.

 goose is a database migration tool.